 Once you open the jar, you will already smell the delicious fragrance of the cordial.
 Sieve the flowers out with a mesh sieve, and you are ready to enjoy your very own lilac cordial.
 It is divine with just cold water, a few ice cubes and a slice of lime but you can mix it into whatever you prefer or add it to baked goods.
 It adds a nice tartness to anything that you think tastes too sweet – I particularly enjoy using this in jams and jellies.

-- 40g (3 cups) of clean lilac flowers, about 8 flowerheads
+- 40 g clean lilac flowers about 8 flowerheads

-- 1kg (5 cups) golden sugar or sugar of your preference
+- 1 kg coconut sugar or sugar of your preference

 - 5 tsp citric acid